MediaHound/CoreHound/README.md

 ```

 ## The world of media content
-The entertainment graph contains many types of objects— movies, books, people, traits, etc.
+The Entertainment Graph contains many types of objects — movies, books, people, traits, etc.

-The MediaHound Entertainment Graph contains a series of objects representing media content, users, collections, etc and the connections between those objects.
+The Entertainment Graph contains a series of objects representing media content, users, collections, etc and the connections between those objects.
 These objects and connections form a graph of media content.
 Social interactions live on top of that content graph.

-Every object in the Entertainment Graph is uniquely identified by an identifier—- its `mhid`.
+Every object in The Entertainment Graph is uniquely identified by an identifier—- its `mhid`.
 For example, the movie *Saving Private Ryan* has an `mhid` of *mhmovt8xqWDBFoCiL92HnfA4uYDV8HzPaig8ucgxJEsP*.

-Every object in the Entertainment Graph has a type—- Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can easily work with objects of varying types.
+Every object in The Entertainment Graph has a type—- Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can easily work with objects of varying types.

 *Saving Private Ryan* is an `MHMovie`, and *Catch 22* is an `MHBook`.
 Both `MHMovie` and `MHBook` inherit from `MHMedia`.
 This lets us work with entertainment across different content types easily.
 We can view the content as an `MHMedia`.
-If we ever need to specifically work with books, we can treat it as an `MHBook`.
+When we need to specifically work with books, we can treat them as an `MHBook`.

-All objects in the entertainment graph inherit from the `MHObject` class.
+All objects in The Entertainment Graph inherit from the `MHObject` class.
 This class provides the base functionality that all graph objects conform to.
 All objects have metadata represented as an `MHMetadata`:

 - mhid
 - name